modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 (Image credit: CC Wikimedia Commons)
 </center>

-**Figure 4.1.**  Geometric properties of surfaces of different curvature; C indicates the value of the circunference and   corresponds to the addition ($Σ$) of the three internal angles in a triangle.
+**Figure 4.1.**  Geometric properties of surfaces of different curvature; $C$ indicates the value of the circumference and corresponds to the addition ($Σ$) of the three internal angles in a triangle.

 It is not clear who was the first mathematician writing about non-Euclidean geometries.
 The merit is shared by next four mathematicians: